HallowTommy/HallowTommy/README.md

 # Hi there! 👋

 My name is **Nikita**, I’m **29**, and I live in **Minsk, Belarus**.
-I’m a **software developer** with about **3 years** of experience.
+I’m a **backend developer** with about **3 years** of experience.
 Before switching to engineering, I worked in **marketing and business** — launching projects, validating hypotheses, and building processes and communication.
 My current focus is **Python backend development** and growing into a strong engineer.

 ---